racket/racket/build.md

   the server always builds from sources.

   The `PACK_BUILT_OPTIONS` variable can be set to `--mode <mode>` to set the package mode for built packages.
-The default `infer` mode infers uses the package’s `distribution-preference` `"info.rkt"` field, if any, infers `binary` if the package has any native libraries and no Racket sources, and infers `built` otherwise.
+The default `infer` mode uses the package’s `distribution-preference` `"info.rkt"` field, if any, infers `binary` if the package has any native libraries and no Racket sources, and infers `built` otherwise.

   The server provides README files from the `"build/readmes"` directory.
   If `"README.txt"` does not exist when the sever is started, a default